 At first, I was convinced that my throbbing headache and the strange ringing in my ears had something to do with the intensity of the boxing class.
 Yes, my arms and legs were on fire, but was my head supposed to be pounding this ferociously, too?
 With only 15 minutes left in the class, I almost walked out before it ended, but I also did not want to look like a wimp who couldn’t handle the class, so I stayed.

 I stayed the whole hour, and my body — specifically my ears — was punishing me for it.
 Post-workout, my head was in more pain than my fatigued muscles, and the ringing ears lasted hours after I exited the building.
 After chugging as much water as I could (turns out dehydration was not the culprit), I soon realized that water was not going to do much for the major ear damage I just endured throughout the class.

 It has been about six months since I last visited that boxing studio, and the painful experience forced me to take a hard look at the damage I have been doing to my ears during every music-blasting workout class.
 While your favorite boutique fitness class might be boosting your cardiovascular health, it could also be setting you up for the hearing loss.
 Loving the beats your favorite instructor plays every Wednesday at spin?
 Imagine barely being able to hear that same music clearly in just 20-30 years.

-“Music is a fantastic way to provide motivation and relaxation during exercise, and it’s clear that many people have found boutique fitness classes to be a great way to improve their cardiovascular health,” says Elliott Kozin, M.D., otolaryngologist, hearing researcher at the Massachusetts Eye and Ear in Boston, and co-author of a 2016 study investigating how cycling classes might be bad for hearing health.
+“Music is a fantastic way to provide motivation and relaxation during exercise, and it’s clear that many people have found boutique fitness classes to be a great way to improve their cardiovascular health,” says Elliott Kozin, M.D., otolaryngologist, a hearing researcher at the Massachusetts Eye and Ear in Boston, and co-author of a 2016 study investigating how cycling classes might be bad for hearing health.
 “However, music that’s too loud can have both short- and long-term harmful hearing health effects for both participants and instructors.”